 - 1. The occupancy of acute care beds in the applicant's facility is less than seventy (70) percent according to the most recent edition of the Kentucky Annual Hospital Utilization and Services Report; - 2.
 All of the proposed psychiatric care beds are being converted from licensed acute care beds; - 3.
 All of the psychiatric care beds will be converted and implemented on-site at the applicant's existing licensed acute care facility; - 4.
-All of the converted psychiatric care beds shall be dedicated exclusively to the treatment of geriatric patients, aged sixty-five (65) or older;

-- 5. The hospital shall establish district admission and discharge criteria for admitting only those patients who have both mental and physical conditions who would be excluded from treatment in a regular adult psychiatric unit; - 6.
-The staff of the unit shall include a multidisciplinary team of specialists involving psychiatry and internal medicine with specialization in the treatment of geriatrics and nursing personnel specially trained in psychiatric and medical geriatric patient care; - 7.
-The number of beds to be converted shall be based on the population aged sixty-five (65) or older in the counties proposed to be served; and - 8.
+All of the converted psychiatric care beds shall be dedicated exclusively to the treatment of geriatric patients, aged sixty-five (65) or older; - 5.
+The hospital shall establish district admission and discharge criteria for admitting only those patients who have both mental and physical conditions who would be excluded from treatment in a regular adult psychiatric unit; - 6.
+The staff of the unit shall include a multidisciplinary team of specialists involving psychiatry and internal medicine with specialization in the treatment of geriatrics and nursing personnel specially trained in psychiatric and medical geriatric patient care; and - 7.
 The applicant agrees in writing not to seek Medicaid certification for the converted beds.